Skip to content

 • spectator.HttpClient has been removed.
 Use the standard http.Client instead.

-• spectator.Meters no longer has a Measure() []Measurement function.
+• spectator.Meters no longer have a Measure() []Measurement function.
 Meters are now stateless and do not store measurements.

 • spectator.Clock has been removed.
 Use the standard time package instead.